pundarikaksha7/Adobe_PDF_Extractor_Project/README.md

 4: Use Processing_Code.py to process all .json files to return .csv files to your desired path location, and done!

+TestDataSet contains all the test data in .pdf format.

+ResultZipSet contains all the .zip files obtained by extracting data from the test data using Adobe PDF Extract API.

+ResultZipSet contains all the .json files obtained by unzipping data from ResultZipSet.

+ResultSet contains all .csv files containing extracted data in the required format for each of the 100 files.
+An ExtractedData.csv is also present in the main directory containing a combined .csv file of all the .csv files.

 PS: Right now my path locations are stored in the files, you will have to replace those with yours for the code to run.